Joan Cervós

-Joan Cervós Moro (born 24 February 1998) is an Andorran professional footballer who plays as a left-back for First League RS side FK Rudar Prijedor and the Andorra national team.
+Joan Cervós Moro (born 24 February 1998) is an Andorran professional footballer who plays as a left-back for Tercera Federación side San Cristóbal and the Andorra national team.

 Club career

 Colorado Springs Switchbacks

 In January 2020, Cervós joined USL Championship club Colorado Springs Switchbacks FC.
-He made his league debut for the club in the opening match of the season, playing the entirety of a 2-1 away victory over OKC Energy FC.
+He made his league debut for the club in the opening match of the season, playing the entirety of a 2–1 away victory over OKC Energy FC.

 International career

 Cervós made his international debut for Andorra on 3 June 2018 in a friendly match against Cape Verde.
 Cervós started the match before coming off in the 90+4th minute for Jordi Rubio, with the match finishing as a 2–4 loss on penalties following a 0–0 draw.